 The Golden Goose: Physical Guides

-The Color of the Year Spectacle: Marketing Masterstroke
+The Color of the Year Spectacle

 Since 2000, Pantone's annual announcement of the "Color of the Year" has evolved from an industry curiosity into a global marketing phenomenon.
 A committee within the Pantone Color Institute convenes (somewhat secretively) to select a hue they believe reflects the current cultural zeitgeist.
 Whether it's "Living Coral" (2019), "Ultra Violet" (2018), or "Viva Magenta" (2023), the announcement generates massive media coverage and online buzz.